tthttl/mealplaner-frontend/README.md

 # Mealplaner

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+This project is part of the CAS FEE at HSR in 2020/21.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The backend repo must be checked out and started as well to be able to interact with the app locally.

 ## Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+To create a build for qa run:`npm run build:qa`
+To create a build for prod run: `npm run build:prod`

 ## Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests
 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Git Hooks